openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 ### Extraordinary Item Descriptions

-Extraordinary items are different from weapons, armor, and other gear because they give the wielder access to attributes, banes, and boons that are beyond their current power--or they bolster the attributes, banes, and boons that the wielder can already access.
+Extraordinary items are different from weapons, armor, and other gear because they give the wielder access to attributes, banes, and boons that are beyond their current power—or they bolster the attributes, banes, and boons that the wielder can already access.
 The Extraordinary Items Table outlines a variety of such items spanning many genres.
-The examples include weapons and gear of powerful magic, alchemy, and technology--and they should provide plenty of inspiration for coming up with your own extraordinary items for your campaign.
+The examples include weapons and gear of powerful magic, alchemy, and technology—and they should provide plenty of inspiration for coming up with your own extraordinary items for your campaign.

 **WL (Wealth Level)** indicates the wealth level associated with this extraordinary item.
 Acquiring the item requires a sufficient wealth level and follows all of the rules for wealth established in Chapter 5: Weapons & Equipment.